poa00/ahk-mso/docs/Connections-Enhancer-(Changelog).md

         * also insert TOC macro for wiki page
         * Refresh TOC macro wiki page will also clean-up Headings ids
         * Add Delete Toc menu
-        * Insert Toc will ask for location: top|cursor|bottom
+        * Insert Toc will ask for location: top,cursor,bottom
     * Switch to Source Code with cursor location kept

 * 2020-03-31